The Power of Vulnerability—How Being Yourself Can Strengthen Your Network

 Networking in medicine often feels like a tough balancing act - projecting confidence and also maintaining authenticity.
 Many professionals find it challenging to be vulnerable, especially in a field steeped in perfectionism.
-But as Lucens mentor Shehzad Batliwala, DO, MGM explains, vulnerability is not a weakness—it’s a gateway to genuine, supportive relationships.
+But as Lucens member Shehzad Batliwala, DO, MGM explains, vulnerability is not a weakness—it’s a gateway to genuine, supportive relationships.

 Question: